-If you are considered a structured cabling installation, you may be thinking about your cable options.
+If you are considered a structured cabling installation in NJ, you may be thinking about your cable options.
 Until 2001, Cat 5E was considered the best type of cabling available, but Cat 6 and later Cat 6e came along with greater functionality.
 Of course, both of those options are more expensive, which means that the decision to go with either Cat 6 Cabling or Cat 6e Cabling is not simply a matter of which one is the best type of cable.
 Instead, it requires a balance of cost, capability, present needs, and future needs.

 Category 6 Cabling is Efficient

 Cat 6e cabling takes all of the strengths of Cat 6, but double the transmission frequency to 500MHz.